wormhole-foundation/wormhole-icco/WHITEPAPER.md

 To create a sale, a user invokes the `createSale()` method on the sale conductor.
 It takes the following set or arguments:

 - A `Raise` struct with the following arguments:
+  - Boolean to determine if the sale is a fixed-price sale
   - Offered token native address
   - Offered token native chain
   - Offered token amount
   - A start time for when contributions can be accepted
   - An end time for when contributions will no loner be accepted
+  - A time for when allocations can be distributed to contributors
   - A minimum USD amount to raise
   - A maximum USD amount to raise
   - The address that can claim the proceeds of the sale